sap2411/CommunicationPlan/.github/CONTRIBUTING.md

 - Once an issue has passed review, move it to Done
   - If you want the experience of merging into master, you can merge it into master yourself
   - Once we get the app set up we can deploy it to heroku and have it auto deploy on push to master

+# Shoutouts

+Some of you may not finish this application with us but I want you all to get recognition!
+So below here please list your Github handle.

+:clap::fire:

+:fire::clap: